ValKmjolnir/Nasal-Interpreter/README.md

     if(num.type!=vm_num)
         return nas_err("extern_fib","\"num\" must be number");
     // ok, you must know that vm_num now is not managed by gc
-    // if want to return a gc object, use gc.alloc(type)
+    // if want to return a gc object, use ngc.alloc(type)
     // usage of gc is the same as adding a native function return {vm_num,fibonaci(num.tonum())};
 }